 Electrical Engineering from IIT Kanpur in 1980 and a Presidential Young

 Investigator Award in 1989.
 At UC Berkeley, he was selected for the Diane

 S. McEntyre Award for Excellence in Teaching in 2000 and a Miller

 Research Professorship in 2001.
 He received the Distinguished Alumnus

 Award from IIT Kanpur in 2008.
 His publications have received numerous best paper awards, including five test of time awards - the Longuet-Higgins

 Prize for papers published at CVPR (twice) and the Helmholtz Prize for papers published at ICCV (three times).
 He received the 2013 IEEE PAMI-TC Distinguished Researcher in

 Computer Vision Award, the 2014

 K.S.
 Fu Prize from the International Association of Pattern

-Recognition, and the 2016 ACM-AAAI Allen Newell Award.
+Recognition, the 2016 ACM-AAAI Allen Newell Award, and the 2018 IJCAI Award for Research Excellence in AI.
 He is a fellow of the IEEE and the ACM.
 He is a member of the National Academy of Engineering and the National Academy of Sciences, and a fellow of the American

 Academy of Arts and Sciences.